Selfnet/dashboard/README.md

         self.push(randnum)
 ```

-The configuration for an source of this module could look like this:
+The configuration for a source of this module could look like this:

 ```yaml
 workers: